 - Limitations on liability between the SaaS customer and the SaaS supplier by reference to financial caps on liability in the terms of the SaaS agreement.

-- Giving SaaS suppliers a general consent to use sub-processors, provided that such sub-processors are bound by the requirements of the EU model clauses.
+- Giving SaaS suppliers a general consent to use sub-processors, provided that such sub-processors are bound by the requirements of the EU standard contractual clauses.

-- Including the audit process and procedures for checking compliance with the EU model clauses, i.e. via third party certification or responses to security questionnaires.
+- Including the audit process and procedures for checking compliance with the EU standard contractual clauses, i.e. via third party certification or responses to security questionnaires.

-The following amendments cannot be made to EU model clauses and will make them invalid:
+The following amendments cannot be made to EU standard contractual clauses and will make them invalid:

 - Any limitations on the SaaS supplier’s or SaaS customer’s liability to data subjects.